ShahramOmary/Final-Assignment_Group20_MBDM/README.md

 - Gweneira van Koot

 ## Base Case Analysis:
 **Base Case Analysis.ipynb** contains the analysis of the base case using 4000 scenarios.
+The base case containing no changes in the given policy levers.

 ## Sensitivity analysis:
-SensitivityAnalysis_WholeIJsselArea.ipynb = Sensitivity analysis on the relationship between different policies and the overall KPI's.
+**SensitivityAnalysis_WholeIJsselArea.ipynb** contains the sensitivity analysis on the relationship between different policies and the overall KPI's.
-SensitivityAnalysis_SeperateDikeRings.ipynb = Sensitivity analysis on the relationships between different policies and the KPI's per dike ring.
+**SensitivityAnalysis_SeperateDikeRings.ipynb** contains the ensitivity analysis on the relationships between different policies and the KPI's per dike ring.

 ## Multi-Objective MORDM
-TRYING_MORDM2.ipynb = Multi Scenario MORDM
+**TRYING_MORDM2.ipynb** contains the  Multi Scenario MORDM and the **Scenario analysis_0.5.ipynb** contains the scenario discovery
-Scenario analysis_0.5.ipynb = Scenario discovery